 Use knowledge of the National Electric Code and LBL specifications for compliant installations and NFPA 70E for safe work practices.

-Comply with all applicable Federal, State, local codes and policies.
+Comply with all applicable Federal, State, local codes, and policies.
 Immediately stop work in the event of danger to people or property and notify the MRO management team.

-Completion of a formal apprenticeship program in industrial electrical maintenance or equivalent accredited military, vocational, commercial, trade training program in the electrical field, with HV/MV switchgear coursework and performance training; and a minimum of four years journey-level industrial maintenance experience, including maintenance, testing, troubleshooting and repair of HV/MV switchgear and protective devices in an operating chemical, power, processing, industrial service or manufacturing plant.
+Completion of a formal apprenticeship program in industrial electrical maintenance or equivalent accredited military, vocational, a commercial, a trade training program in the electrical field, with HV/MV switchgear coursework and performance training; and a minimum of four years journey-level industrial maintenance experience, including maintenance, testing, troubleshooting and repair of HV/MV switchgear and protective devices in an operating chemical, power, processing, industrial service or manufacturing plant.

-Working knowledge of applicable ANSI, IEEE, IEC, NETA-MTS, UL and other standards for electrical/mechanical equipment
+Working knowledge of applicable ANSI, IEEE, IEC, NETA-MTS, UL, and other standards for electrical/mechanical equipment

-Physical requirements including the ability to climb stairs, ladders, scaffolding and to work at heights.
+Physical requirements including the ability to climb stairs, ladders, scaffolding, and to work at heights.
 Ability to use various types of man lifts.
 Ability to work in confined spaces, around rotating equipment, under florescent lighting.
 Ability to bend, stoop, kneel, crawl; manual dexterity in both hands; ability to lift weights up to 50lbs.

-Must be available to respond to emergencies during off hours including weekends and holidays.
+Must be available to respond to emergencies during off-hours including weekends and holidays.

 Must be able to perform work in a safe and efficient manner with minimal supervision.